Floorplan Restoration by Structure Hallucinating Transformer Cascades: Abstract

 \section{Abstract}

-This paper presents an extreme floorplan reconstruction task, a new benchmark for the task, and a neural architecture as a solution.
-Given a partial floorplan reconstruction inferred or curated from panorama images, the task is to reconstruct a complete floorplan including invisible architectural structures.
-The proposed neural network 1) encodes an input partial floorplan into a set of latent vectors by convolutional neural networks and a Transformer; and 2) reconstructs an entire floorplan while hallucinating invisible rooms and doors by cascading Transformer decoders.
-Qualitative and quantitative evaluations demonstrate effectiveness of our approach over the benchmark of 701 houses, outperforming the state-of-the-art reconstruction techniques.
-We will share our code, models, and data.
+This paper presents a novel floorplan restoration task, a new benchmark for the task, and a neural architecture as a solution.
+Given a partial floorplan reconstruction inferred from panorama images, the task is to restore a complete floorplan including invisible architectural structures.
+The proposed neural network 1) encodes an input partial floorplan into a set of latent vectors by convolutional neural networks and a Transformer; and 2) recovers an entire floorplan while hallucinating invisible rooms and doors by cascading Transformer decoders.
+Qualitative and quantitative evaluations demonstrate the effectiveness of our approach over the benchmark of 701 houses, outperforming the state-of-the-art reconstruction techniques.
+We will publish code and data.